FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - **F**indable: a wide selection of the extracted data is indexed in a database, powering a the search with highly customizable queries and modular search parameters.
 - **A**ccessible: the same database specifies clear API and GUI protocols on how retrieve the _full_ data extracted.
 - **I**nteroperable: we have a diverse team of experts who interface with various materials science communities, looking into harmonizing data representations and insights among them.
-Following the NOMAD standard also opens up the (meta)data to the NOMAD apps eco-system.
+Following the NOMAD standard also opens up the (meta)data to the NOMAD apps ecosystem.
 - **R**eproducible: data is not standalone, but has a history, a vision, a workflow behind it.
 Our schema aims to capture the full context necessary for understanding and even regenerating via metadata.

 ## Modular Design and Plugins

-Historically, our parsers have come always come together as a neat bundle.
+Historically, the NOMAD parsers have always come packaged in a neat bundle.
 As interest in research data management has become more widespread and recognized across scientific disciplines, NOMAD has adapted along with those interests.
-Nowadays, you can find besides the [central NOMAD cloud service](), also standalone NOMAD Oasis deployments geared towards the needs of individual institutes or research groups.
+Nowadays, you can find besides the [central NOMAD cloud service](https://nomad-lab.eu/nomad-lab/), standalone NOMAD Oasis deployments geared towards the needs of individual institutes or research groups.

 As such, NOMAD is shifting to a _plugin model_, where each deployment administrator can customize their setup.
 This permits a light-weight base installation and effective data processing pipelines.